 An excellent preparation for a career in engineering combines a liberal arts background with a traditional engineering program.
-Dickinson offers this opportunity through two options: admission to Master's program in engineering after completion of a science major, or, by the 3:2 option with three prominent Engineering programs: Case Western Reserve University, Columbia University, and Rensselaer Polytechnic Institute.
+Dickinson offers this opportunity through two options: admission to a master's program in engineering after completion of a science major or the 3+2 option with either Case Western Reserve University or Rensselaer Polytechnic Institute (RPI).

-3:2 Option with Case Western Reserve University, Columbia University or Rensselaer Polytechnic Institute: Students who chose the 3:2 option students must plan their program carefully in order to meet all the requirements.
+3+2 Option with Case Western Reserve University or Rensselaer Polytechnic Institute.
+Students who choose the 3+2 option must plan their program carefully to meet all the requirements.

-The 3:2 option is a five-year program consisting of three years at Dickinson and two years at either Case Western Reserve University, Columbia University or Rensselaer Polytechnic Institute.
+The 3+2 option is a five-year program consisting of three years at Dickinson and two years at either Case Western Reserve University or RPI.
 Upon successful completion of both portions of the program, students receive the B.S. degree from Dickinson and the B.S. in engineering from the engineering school.

 Requirements for the Dickinson degree: A student must complete the Dickinson distribution requirements and requirements for a major field of concentration during the three years at Dickinson.
 Students must begin the major field of concentration in the first year.
 Courses taken at the engineering school to complete Dickinson requirements must be approved before leaving Dickinson.